Applied Studies: STEM research program

 College Prep’s STEM program is for students interested in getting hands-on research experience in a broad array of STEM fields (Science, Technology, Engineering, and Mathematics).

-The course begins with a spring semester seminar (STEM Research Part I) that provides the foundational scientific knowledge and analytical skills needed for a summer internship.
+The course begins with a spring semester seminar (STEM Research Part I) that provides foundational scientific knowledge and analytical skills.
 During discussion-based classes, students learn how to read primary scientific literature, analyze and critique raw data, and work as a productive member of a research team.
-The core of the program takes place during the summer, when students are matched with research mentors for full-time, six-week internships.
-In the fall, the program concludes with a semester-long seminar (STEM Research Part II) in which students prepare a poster about their summer research and design and deliver a formal scientific talk.
-Most placements are in labs at either UCSF or UC Berkeley.
+The core of the program takes place during the summer when students are matched with research mentors for full-time, six-week internships.
+In the fall, the program concludes with a semester-long seminar (STEM Research Part II) during which students prepare a poster about their summer research and deliver a formal scientific talk.
+Most placements are in labs at UCSF or UC Berkeley.

 Past STEM research topics include:

-• Estrogen regulates of the Sonic Hedgehog gene signaling and neural progenitor cell biology in the embryonic forebrain
+• Estrogen regulation of SHH signaling and neural progenitor cell biology in the embryonic forebrain

 I have always enjoyed science class, and STEM has allowed me to pursue my love for the sciences in a more serious manner.
 STEM has also shown me what being a scientist entails.